UmerFakher/INT2-Group-Project-CIFAR10/README.md

 Essentially we filter something like this:

 1 3 4 5

 2 3 1 0

 0 2 3 5

+1 2 0 1

 Using outputting from a filter of 2x2 dimensions:

 3 5

-3 5
+2 5

-So you can see it looks at the top
+So you can see it looks at the top left:

 1 3

+2 3

-2 3    and gets the max which is 3.
+and the max pooling makes these 4 values in to a single value which is 3 as it is the max

 Then it pools top right then bottom left then bottom right

 You can see here we reduced the size from 4 x 4 to 2 x 2 which is a pretty large saving when you scale.

-Also a note here we assume we are using a *stride* of 2 which means that we go from 1 3         4 5
+Also a note here we assume we are using a *stride* of 2 which means that we go from

+1 3         4 5

 2 3   to    1 0

 rather than using a stride of 1 which would move right by 1 step like this:

 3 4

 3 1

 In which case it would reduce the whole thing from 4 x 4 to 3 x 3 using stride 1 with a filter of dimesion 2 x 2.